michaelos02/PDFemailerV1/README.md

 * `index.html`: Provides the user interface for the Email Composer dialog.
 * `preview.html`: Provides the user interface for the email preview dialog before sending.

----

-This README should give anyone a clear understanding of your project and how to get started!